-If you require services of the NHS Mental Health Support team, download our Health and Wellbeing referral form.
+If you require the services of the NHS Mental Health Support team, download our MHST referral form here.

 Whether you are an apprentice or a learner at PM Training, it’s super important to know you have support from everyone here when you need it.
 If you need help with anything at all, all our staff members will be able to direct you to the best help and support we can offer you.
 Take a look at some of our support systems here:

 We are very lucky to be trailblazing a new NHS Mental Health Support Team in centre, you can get referred onto this service using the downloadable form above or pop into Learner Services and speak to one of the team who are always happy to help!